The Best Pelvic Floor Exercises for Men

 • Pushing down.

 This will allow you to better focus only on your pelvic floor muscles.
-You don’t want to be an overachiever here: This isn’t pass or fail.
-This activity is simply to help orient you with your pelvic floor, and it may take some time to establish this connection.
+You don't want to be an overachiever here: This isn't pass or fail.
+This activity is to help orient you with your pelvic floor, and it may take some time to establish this connection.

 The best part?
 You get to choose what exercises you enjoy!
-It’s important to work activities / exercises that challenge your pelvic floor muscles into your exercise routine.
+It's essential to work activities / exercises that challenge your pelvic floor muscles into your exercise routine.
 This will help your pelvic floor to adapt and tolerate varying demands with daily activity by building strength and resilience.

 Rapid-Fire & Long-Hold Contractions